anycoinsio/docs/src/webhooks.md

 # Webhooks

 Webhooks are an integral part of the AnyCoins platform, designed to provide real-time notifications regarding important events associated with your merchant account.
-Currently, we support two types of webhook events: `Deposit Received` and `Withdrawal Completed`.
+Currently, we support two types of webhook events: `Deposit Completed` and `Withdrawal Completed`.
 These webhooks help in automating the flow of information and ensure you are promptly informed about crucial transactional activities.
 Here's an overview of the supported webhook events:

-## Deposit Received
+## Deposit Completed

-The `Deposit Received` webhook is triggered whenever a deposit to your AnyCoins account is confirmed by the network.
+The `Deposit Completed` webhook is triggered whenever a deposit to your AnyCoins account is confirmed by the network.
 This webhook provides immediate notification, allowing you to track incoming funds efficiently.

 ### Webhook Payload

-- **Transaction ID**: The unique identifier for the deposit transaction.
+- **Deposit ID**: The unique identifier for the deposit in our system.
 - **Amount**: The amount deposited.
-- **Currency**: The cryptocurrency in which the deposit was made.
+- **Coin**: The cryptocurrency in which the deposit was made.
 - **Timestamp**: The time at which the deposit was confirmed by the network.

 ### Usage